Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.app.md

   ```
   - where orderExtractionListener is a reference implementing protocol `OrderExtractionListener`

+- In order to find whether the account is the first connected account with a panelist, use the `isFirstConnectedAccount` property on the Account object returned in the OrderExtractionListener methods.

 # Notes
 - Since SDK includes firebase analytics integration with its own configuration, application
   developers will have to choose between using the firebase configuration of the SDK or the